jonathanperret/paysage/README.md

 ####TO DO

-- Create beautiful and simple *code creatures* to serve as examples and starting points for users.
+- Create **simpler code creatures** to serve as examples and starting points for users.
 - [code objects for a playground should be persistent and reloaded from the server](https://github.com/jonathanperret/paysage/issues/5)
 - [any client editor should be able communicate with the server using a simple HTTP API](https://github.com/jonathanperret/paysage/issues/7)
   - for example [a local script could sync objects and local files](https://github.com/jonathanperret/paysage/issues/14)
+  - more on the issue tracker:  https://github.com/jonathanperret/paysage/issues